 Credibility with no relevance to this buyer.
 A logo wall heavy on industries the client is not in, a team bio that does not map to who will actually run this engagement, a "featured in" line from a category that has nothing to do with the brief.
 Generic credibility reads as tailored to no one.
 The buyer is scanning for proof that you understand their world, and an irrelevant credential tells them you reused last quarter's slide.

 Boilerplate pasted in, off-brand and unchecked.
 The "about us" is the most-recycled slide in any agency's library, which makes it the stalest: last year's palette, a heading in the wrong weight, a claim about team size or a client relationship that is no longer quite true.
-Marq's brand consistency research found consistent brand presentation can lift revenue by up to 23%, and that 68% of leaders credit brand consistency with at least 10% of revenue growth (Marq, Brand Consistency Report).
+Inconsistent brand presentation is a credibility leak in its own right, and it leaks hardest on the slide whose only job is credibility.
 A credentials slide that looks bolted on undercuts the exact thing it exists to build, and a stat about yourself that does not hold up is worse than no stat at all.

 What a Strong "Why Us" Looks Like, by Agency Type